 - 1 large white onion, chopped

-- 1 tablespoon of thai red curry paste, I like the brand Thai Kitchen
+- 1 tablespoon Thai red curry paste I like the brand Thai Kitchen

 - In a large soup pot over medium heat melt coconut oil.
-Add onion, carrots, garlic and ginger to pot and saute for 5-6 minutes or until the veggies begin to soften.
+Add onion, carrots, garlic, and ginger and saute for 5-6 minutes or until the vegetables begin to soften.

-- Add coocnut palm sugar, and thai red curry paste to pot and stir well to coat veggies, slowly add in coconut milk and stir well to dissolve curry paste and evenly distribute.
+- Add salt and Thai red curry paste to the pot and stir well to coat vegetables.
+Slowly add in coconut milk, and coconut palm sugar, stir well to dissolve curry paste.

-- Add veggie stock, partially cover pot, reduce heat to medium low and cook for 15-20 minutes or until the veggies are completely tender.
+- Add vegetable stock, partially cover the pot, reduce heat to medium-low and cook for 15-20 minutes or until the vegetables are completely soft.

-- Serve soup with a small drizzle of siracha sauce and roasted carrots* as garnish
+- Serve soup with a small drizzle of Sriracha sauce and an extra swirl of coconut milk.

 - Stock - You can use vegetable or chicken stock or I often use bone broth.

 - Thai Red Curry Paste keeps well in the refrigerator for 2-3 weeks.
 You can also make this Thai Vegetable Curry recipe with it!

 Enter your email below to download my free - one week - real food (mostly plants) meal plan.
 Grocery list, recipes, prep schedule, it's all there for you 🙂